EEO - Retaliation: Federal

 Laws addressing employee leaves, such as the Family and Medical Leave Act (FMLA), +29 U.S.C. § 2601, and the Uniformed Services Employment and Reemployment Rights Act (USERRA), +38 U.S.C. § 4301, also contain provisions prohibiting retaliation and adverse action against employees who exercise their rights under the respective statutes.

 Additionally, retaliation claims may be based on other statutes for whistleblowing, or reporting the employer's unlawful conduct and/or safety violations.
-The Occupational Safety and Health Administration's (OSHA) regulations, +29 C.F.R. § 24.103, protect an employee who believes that he or she has been retaliated against by an employer for reporting believed violations.
+HR and Workplace Safety (OSHA Compliance): Federal; +29 C.F.R. § 24.103, protect an employee who believes that he or she has been retaliated against by an employer for reporting believed violations.